themaninderkaur/guide-dog/README.md

 NOTE: you need to downlaod the yolov3.weights file (not included) to make the follwing code work.

+Introducing the revolutionary video-to-speech algorithm, designed to empower the visually impaired community!
+Using neural networks and video recognition libraries, we’ve created Binoculars to accurately describe visual content from videos in real-time.
+By converting visual information into clear and detailed spoken descriptions, our algorithm provides a seamless and immersive experience for users, enabling them to access a wide range of video content independently.

+How does it work?
+Using Python, Binoculars splits the screen into blocks and analyzes each.
+As it analyzes it slowly makes inferences and can put the image back together.
+Using a list of requirements, it makes a conclusion of what the item is.
+It then grabs data from the position of the object and supposed distance to say it through a speaker, allowing for the user to be guided.

+Imagine effortlessly exploring educational videos, news clips, entertainment content, and more, with rich and descriptive audio narrations guiding your experience.
+Binoculars speaks to the user, guiding them through their everyday life, enhancing the depth and richness of the auditory experience.

 ## Setup

 1. Install the required libraries: